KrakeIO/krake-data-server/README.md

 coffee krake_data_server.coffee
 ```

-# Thoughts and guiding principals in the design of Krake's Data Server
+# Design thoughts and guiding principals
 - This API is not an attempting at describing fully the entire SQL grammar
 - This API should support only subsets of the SQL grammar that could be utilized without much impact of database performance in a fully sharded environment
 - OPERATOR like GROUP BY has thus been deliberately left out of this API's grammar